 Request skin patch testing with the team at Advanced Allergy and Asthma Associates

-If you live in the area of Elgin and Crystal Lake, IL, and are interested in learning the specific skin allergies that cause you to have an allergic reaction, Dr. Hahn and Dr. Askenazi will welcome you to book an appointment with our staff by calling 847 888 8802.
+If you live in the area of Elgin and Crystal Lake, IL, and are interested in learning the specific skin allergies that cause you to have an allergic reaction, Dr. Askenazi and the staff will welcome you to book an appointment with our staff by calling (847) 888-8802.
 We have three convenient locations that are open to patients seeking answers to their allergy concerns.

 Share this Article